 Best Fencing Books To Help You Learn The Art Reviewed

 Fencing is one of the most ancient and noble of the Western fighting arts.
 The earliest surviving written work on western swordsmanship is dated to the year to around the year 1300.
 Modern fencing came about due to a revival of the sport during the Rennaissance, predominantly in France and Spain.
 Some people, when they hear the name of the sport, imagine nobility from 18th century Europe dueling with swords to defend their honor.
 Still, other people imagine theatrical swashbuckling where the main characters dash about the stage and thrust and perry at each other with whip-thin blades.
-However, this artistic pursuit is far from an extinct sport and still exists outside of medieval Europe and the film stage.
-It is a living, thriving sport that is still being taught today, with many students who are eager and willing to learn.

 1. Art and Science of Fencing

 The Art and Science of Fencing was written by Nick Evangelista.
 His early days began by taking lessons at the famous Falcon Studios in Hollywood in the year 1970.
 He has now been involved in the sport for more than 40 years.
 His master was former Olympian fencer Ralph Faulkner.
 Evangelista taught at his alma mater for almost a decade before he opened his own practice, the Evangelista School of Fencing.
 He has taught privately, both traditional and theatric styles.
 He has also served as a consultant in the film industry.
 He has brought more than four decades of knowledge to his book.Read more

 For the absolute beginner, one of the most daunting aspects of taking up any new sport or skill can be the terminology.
 Evangelista understands this and has included a handy terminology section to help overcome this obstacle.